-Did you know: There is a specific Tibetan Dream Yoga exercises that is the very best lucid dream meditation technique.
+Did you know: There is a specific Tibetan lucid dream meditation technique.
 It is one of the rarer yogic meditation techniques.
-But you might like to try it tonight.
-(I’ve also include a guided meditation for lucid dreams for those of you who prefer an easier option, but beat in mind that research shows apps are not as effective as traditional meditation).
+But you might like to try it tonight.\

 Many people who meditate have lucid dreams.
 This is because meditation makes you more conscious, and that consciousness continues when you sleep.
-Lucid dreaming is the ability to be aware that you are sleeping, and to then control your dreams.
+So naturally, by meditating you will be more likely to have a lucid dream.

 Some people are born with the ability to lucid dream.
 Meditation, however, can help you to lucid dream even if you were not born with this skill.